 - Best suited for visual review or basic image adjustments

-- Not recommended when layered or editable elements are required.
+- Photoshop is not recommended when layered or editable elements are required, or for print workflows.

 Adobe Acrobat Reader